vkinnune/42-lem-in/README.md

 # 42-lem-in
 Lem-in is an algorithmic project focusing on graphs.
 The goal is to reproduce the behaviours of an ant farm manager.

-I built a program that takes in the number of ants, and the graph nodes and edges with the source and the sink defined.
-The program outputs the instructions for each ant to get from the source to the sink in the least amount of time.
+Our goal is to get the most ants from the source to the sink in the least time possible.
+The input data tells us the number of ants, nodes, and edges.

+My solution uses a variation of Edmond-Karp’s with the breadth-first search algorithm.
+With 4000 nodes and 8000 edges my solution generates in 2-3 seconds.
+For less than that it's almost instant.

 ## Usage
 Run `make`.
 Works with Linux and MacOS.